Kurense/kurense.com/about/partners.md

 ---
 # Strategic partners.
 Global leaders.

-Innovative Card Solutions has formed partnerships with some of the most exciting technology companies in the electronic payments industry to provide card management, processing and customer support for our unique suite of prepaid card programs.
+Kurensē has formed partnerships with some of the most exciting technology companies in the electronic payments industry to provide card management, processing and customer support for our unique suite of prepaid card programs.